 Even amidst the unprecedented times of the Covid19, one sector that has seen exponential growth is the EdTech industry.
-With the nationwide lockdown, as announced at the end of March, and many other successive lockdowns and strictures in numerous Indian metropolitan cities, most of the industries faced severe roadblocks to barely run their operations let alone to maintain or improve profitability.
+With the nationwide lockdown, as announced at the end of March, and many other successive lockdowns and strictures in numerous Indian metropolitan cities, most industries faced severe roadblocks to barely run their operations let alone, maintain or improve profitability.
 However, amidst the pandemic, online education and e-learning platforms have seen astonishing adoption and growth.
 This, however, is not surprising because the educational institutions are shut, making 1.5 billion students resort to a variety of digital education sites like Toppr to ensure learning continues.
 The company had seen good growth before it was acquired by Byju's on July 24, 2021, in a deal consisting of cash and equity shares, as it acquired Great Learning.

 According to a report by BARC India and Nielson, there has been a 30% increase in the time spent on education apps on smartphones since the lockdown.
 The Edtech sector worth Rs 15,000 crore, has been battling challenges with the low B2C market penetration.
 The current surge of usage is thus, proving to be pivotal.